saiminh/CWN-netlifycms-eleventy/src/_content/recipes/sweet-beet-and-rose-porridge.md

   Remove from the heat and taste, adding more sweetener or rosewater if necessary.

-  Drizzle with coconut cream or coconut yoghurt, sprinkle with toasted almonds and serve immediately.
+  Top with coconut cream or coconut yoghurt, toasted almonds or almond butter, and cacao nibs, and serve immediately.
 tags:
   - ayurveda
   - breakfast